Obituary of Robert Carlton Padgett

 In lieu of flowers, please consider donations, in memory of Robert Padgett, to the Hillsborough County Alzheimer’s Association or the USF Health, Byrd Alzheimer’s Institute.

-Words of comfort may be expressed for Robert's family by clicking “Add Condolence”.To send flowers to the family of Robert Padgett, please visit Tribute Store
+Words of comfort may be expressed for Robert's family by clicking “Add Condolence”.To send flowers to the family or plant a tree in memory of Robert Padgett, please visit Tribute Store